Shane-Walsh/Whats-The-Weather/README.md

-#  What's The Weather?
+#  City Weather

-User can find out up-to-date local weather conditions from around the globe by simply entering a city name into the app.
+User can find out up-to-date local weather conditions from around the globe by simply entering a city name.

 ##Technology - Mobile